Efficient Transferable Optimal Transport via Min-Sliced Transport Plans: Method and Theoretical Results

 The second property in Theorem \ref{thm} is \emph{transferability}.
 It holds as an application of Berge’s Maximum Theorem \cite{aliprantis2006infinite} using compactness of $\mathcal F$ (Model Assumption \ref{asmp:model}) together with the continuity of $J_\eta$.
-Indeed, Proposition \ref{prop:Jeta-cont} in the Supplementary Material establishes that $J_\eta$ is continuous as a function on $\left(\mathcal{P}(\mathcal{X})\times\mathcal{P}(\mathcal{X})\right)\times \mathcal F$, and its proof relies on the three inequalities listed above.
+Indeed, Proposition \ref{prop:Jeta-cont} in the Appendix establishes that $J_\eta$ is continuous as a function on $\left(\mathcal{P}(\mathcal{X})\times\mathcal{P}(\mathcal{X})\right)\times \mathcal F$, and its proof relies on the three inequalities listed above.

 For an illustration, see Figure \ref{fig:teaser} (d).
-For a preliminary discussion on the relationship between $\tau$ and $\varepsilon$, we refer the reader to the Supplementary Material.
+For a preliminary discussion on the relationship between $\tau$ and $\varepsilon$, we refer the reader to the Appendix.